agentydragon-agent/ducktape/website/posts/2022-09-03-neovim-theme-switch.md

 ---

 GNOME has a feature where there's a system-level setting for whether user prefers light or dark theme.
-This got added relatively recently (in the last ~year or so).
+This got added relatively recently (in [GNOME 42][gnome-42]).
 Its intended use is so that apps can automatically adjust to match the user's preferences without hacks.
 Hacks like "read the current GTK theme and try to figure out whether it's light or dark based on some heuristic".